-This type of study entails a biographical survey of various characters from the Bible.
-Just as we learn from the examples of those around us in our day to day life, studying biblical characters provide us with enlightening insights into the mentality, actions, and consequences of the lives of biblical people.
+This method of study entails a biographical survey of various characters from the Bible.
+Just as we learn from the examples of those around us in our daily life, studying biblical characters provide us with enlightening insights into the mentality, actions, and consequences of their lives.
 We can learn from their mistakes as well as their virtues.